Asset Tokenization

 • Loan ownership — The note itself represented as a digital token, enabling fractional ownership

-• Servicing rights — The right to collect payments and manage the loan tokenized separately
+• Servicing rights — The right to collect payments tokenized separately from loan ownership

-• Secondary market trading — Mortgage-backed securities represented as tokens for faster settlement
+• Secondary market trading — Mortgage-backed securities as tokens for faster settlement

 How This Differs from Traditional Mortgages

-In a traditional mortgage, the loan passes through multiple hands after origination.
-The originator may sell the loan to an aggregator, who packages it into a mortgage-backed security, which is then sold to investors through a trust.
-Each step involves separate databases, reconciliation processes, and intermediaries who each take a fee.
+In traditional mortgage markets, your loan takes a journey after closing.
+The originator sells it to an aggregator, who packages it into a mortgage-backed security, which gets sold to investors through a trust.
+Each handoff involves separate databases, reconciliation processes, and intermediaries taking fees.

-A tokenized mortgage can compress this chain.
-When the loan is represented as a token on a shared ledger, ownership transfers happen in minutes rather than days.
-All parties can view the same authoritative record, reducing reconciliation errors.
+A tokenized mortgage can compress this chain significantly.
+When the loan exists as a token on a shared ledger, ownership transfers happen in minutes rather than days.
+All parties see the same authoritative record, reducing reconciliation errors.
 Smart contracts can automate payment distribution to investors.

-The key distinction: tokenization is an infrastructure upgrade, not a new type of loan.
-The underlying mortgage still follows the same legal framework, requires the same disclosures, and carries the same risks for borrowers.
+The key insight I keep coming back to: tokenization is an infrastructure upgrade, not a new type of loan.
+The underlying mortgage follows the same legal framework, requires the same disclosures, and carries the same risks for borrowers.

 Figure Technologies: The Market Leader

-Figure Technologies, founded by Mike Cagney in 2018, has become the most prominent example of blockchain-based mortgage lending at scale.
-The company built the Provenance Blockchain specifically for financial services and has originated over $21 billion in home equity lines of credit (HELOCs) on it.
+Figure Technologies has become the most compelling example of blockchain-based mortgage lending at scale.
+Founded by Mike Cagney in 2018, the company built the Provenance Blockchain specifically for financial services and has originated over $21 billion in home equity lines of credit (HELOCs) on it.

 How Figure's HELOC Works